alvinng4/Gravity-Simulator/docs/CLI.md

 ## Quick Start

-### Python version
+### Prerequisite
-This program requires Python version 3.10 or higher.
+1. Python version 3.10 or higher.
+2. Any C compiler that supports C99

 ### Installation
 1. Download the source files, or clone this repository by running the following command in terminal: